 Special Topic: Remix

-Keywords: remix, Copy machine, xerography, social media, authorship
+Keywords: Live blogs, digital culture, remix, social media, authorship

 How to Cite: Ng, J. (2013) “Genuinely New: The Strategy of Remix in Live Blogs”, Authorship.
 2(2). doi: https://doi.org/10.21825/aj.v2i2.793